Juneau School District Three-Day Behavioral Health Career Connections: April 11-13, 2019

 Based out of Bartlett Regional Hospital, Behavioral Health Career Connections is designed for students ages 16 and older to explore career pathways in the field of behavioral health.
 Students will learn about key topics in behavioral health including wellness techniques, abuse, neglect, addiction, grief, stress and mental health while discovering career paths within the field.
 Students will explore careers including social workers, counselors, psychologists, psychiatrists, behavioral health aides, and other positions within the field of behavioral health and human services.
 Participants can earn one University of Alaska credit for this class.

 - Site visits to explore behavioral health careers

 - Presentations by behavioral health professionals

-- Mental Health First Aid training (8-hour internationally recognized certificate training)
+- Mental Health First Aid training (eight-hour, internationally recognized, certificate training)

 - Classroom work to learn how to become a behavioral health professional